Liberal Party of Canada: Struggles in opposition

-Throughout the campaign Ignatieff, Rae, Dion and Kennedy were considered to be the only candidates with enough support to be able to win the leadership, with Ignatieff and Rae being considered the two front-runners.
-However polling showed Ignatieff had little room to grow his support, while Dion was the second and third choice among a plurality of delegates.
-At the leadership convention Ignatieff came out on top on the first ballot with 29.3 percent, With Kennedy's support Dion was able to leapfrog both Rae and Ignatieff on the third ballot, eliminating Rae.
-On the fourth and final ballot Dion defeated Ignatieff to become leader of the Liberal Party.
+The ensuing leadership election was set for December 2, 2006, in Montreal.
+Eight candidates entered the contest, but only Michael Ignatieff, Bob Rae, Stéphane Dion and Gerard Kennedy were considered to be the capable of garnering enough support to be able to win the leadership, with Ignatieff and Rae being considered the front-runners.
+Although Ignatieff lead on the first two ballots, on the third ballot Dion picked up enough support from the eliminated Kennedy to leapfrog both Rae and Ignatieff, eliminating Rae.
+On the fourth and final ballot, Dion defeated Ignatieff to become leader of the Liberal Party.